Elchi3/charter-proposals/docs-cg.md

 ## Mission

 The mission of the W3C Documentation Community Group (W3C Docs CG) is to ensure web developers and designers worldwide have the best information available so they can build things on the web platform.
-The Docs CG focuses on the art of technical writing and information architecture across the Web ecosystem (W3C, WHATWG, ECMA, IETF, etc.).

 ## Scope of work